irfanhakim-as/linux-wiki/topics/flatpak.md

     flatpak install <package>
     ```

-    Add the `--user` flag to install the package for the current user only instead of system-wide:
+    Optionally, add the `--user` flag to install the package for the current user only instead of system-wide:

     ```sh
     flatpak install --user <package>